 Bystanders play a critical role in the prevention of sexual and relationship violence.
 They are "individuals who observe violence or witness the conditions that perpetuate violence.
-They are not directly involved but have the choice to intervene, speak up, or do something about it."5 We want to promote a culture of respect, civility and responsibility within the Salem State community and as such, we have created Vikings CARE, a group that actively incorporates individual personal stories as part of student trainings and allows students to gain tools to recognize and confront various situations with an understanding of the ways individuals may be impacted by cultural, gender, and life experiences.
-Our goal is to create a culture of investment amongst students, staff and faculty and provide knowledge and tools to empower the community to deal with situations related to power based personal violence.
-Our overarching mission is to foster and emphasize each individual's responsibility to the larger community where bystanders are actively engaged in the prevention of violence without causing further harm.
-Based on the Step Up model from the University of Arizona, Vikings CARE trains on the five steps that must take place in order for any help to be given-(a) notice the event, (b) interpret it as a problem, (c) assume personal responsibility, (d) know how to help, (e) step up.
+They are not directly involved but have the choice to intervene, speak up, or do something about it."
+We want to promote a culture of respect, civility and responsibility within the Salem State community and as such, we have created Vikings CARE, a training that allows students to gain tools to recognize and confront various situations with an understanding of the ways individuals may be impacted by barriers and life experiences.
+Our goal is to create a culture of investment amongst students, staff, and faculty and provide knowledge and tools to empower the community to deal with problematic situations, including interpersonal violence.
+Our overarching mission is to foster and emphasize everyone's responsibility to the larger community where bystanders are actively engaged in the prevention of violence and other problematic situations without causing further harm.
+Based on the Step Up! model from the University of Arizona, Vikings CARE trains on the five steps that must take place in order for any help to be given: (1) notice the event, (2) interpret it as a problem, (3) assume personal responsibility, (4) know how to help, (5) step up.
 Below is a list of some practical ways to be an active bystander.
-6If there is immediate danger, dial 911.
+If there is immediate danger, dial 911.
 This could be when a person is yelling at or being physically abusive towards another and it is not safe to interrupt.